RdeSwart/jd-fitness-blog/README.md

 * I want to be able to peruse through fitness/health courses on offer.

-* I want to be able to purchase a course securely.

-* I want to be able to have access to my purchased courses.

 * I want to receive email notifications/newsletter about new blog posts, courses or any promotions.

 * I want to be able to log out successfully and get notified about it.

-* I want to be able to personalise my profile

 #### As an administrator/owner:

 * I want to be able to write, edit, draft and publish blog posts and promotions

-* I want to be able to add, edit and delete fitness courses.
+* I want to be able to put blog posts into categories.

-* I want to manage user accounts and moderate public comments to keep the site safe.

 * I would like all services to be visible on the landing Home page.

-#### As a developer:

-* ????

 ### <ins>Structure / Design</ins>